 Spending more time with patients and planning how best to provide care for them helps doctors feel like they are making a difference in their patients’ health outcomes, and feel more fulfilled by their work.

 The benefits of patient engagement, in both financial gains and healthcare reputation, are easy to correlate.
-In addition to an adherence of medical protocols, patient management requires keeping patients actively involved in order to make the right decisions at the right time.
-Patients who are engaged with their healthcare provider may be more receptive to carefully following best practices for therapy, medical management for adherence to prescriptions, and other factors which contribute to positive health care results in shorter time.
+In addition to an adherence to medical protocols, patient management requires keeping patients actively involved in order to make the right decisions at the right time.
+Patients who are engaged with their healthcare provider may be more receptive to carefully follow best practices for therapy, medical management for adherence to prescriptions, and other factors which contribute to positive health care results in shorter time.
 This allows providers to treat more patients and increase the volume reimbursement claims.

 As mentioned in the introduction, the financial incentives that of MACRA and MU create a situation where doctors can earn more money by improving patient engagement.
-For example, in a recent study by Tandigm health, a network of 380 treating roughly 100,000 patients was able to reduce care costs by approximately $15 million through theirs MIPS payment adjustment—nearly $150 per patient—all by focusing on tools that increase quality of care through patient engagement, such as telemedicine applications, patient education, and coordination of patient care.
+For example, in a recent study by Tandigm health, a network of 380 treating roughly 100,000 patients was able to reduce care costs by approximately $15 million through their MIPS payment adjustment—nearly $150 per patient—all by focusing on tools that increase quality of care through patient engagement, such as telemedicine applications, patient education, and coordination of patient care.